-House & Family History: Arundel Castle, situated in magnificent grounds overlooking the River Arun in West Sussex, was built at the end of the 11th century by Roger de Montgomery, Earl of Arundel.
+House & Family History: Home of the dukes of Norfolk and earls of Arundel for over 800 years, Arundel Castle, situated in magnificent grounds overlooking the River Arun in West Sussex, was built at the end of the 11th century by Roger de Montgomery, Earl of Arundel.
 At Christmas 1067 William the Conqueror created Roger Earl of Arundel and gave him a third of the county of Sussex as a reward for his stewardship of Normandy while William was taking care of conquering England.
-Roger very likely built the original motte and bailey castle on the site, probably of earth and timber, making Arundel older than Windsor Castle (only the Gatehouse remains from Roger's time).
-Queen Adeliza of Louvain, the widow of Henry I, was granted the Castle and lands as her dowry in 1138.
-Henry II added, circa 1170-circa 1190, a shell keep on top of the motte and other towers.
-Arundel has been the seat of the dukes of Norfolk and earls of Arundel for over 800 years.
-In 1643, during the Civil War, the original Castle was badly damaged and later restored by the 8th, 11th, and 15th Dukes in the 18th and 19th centuries.
-The duke of Norfolk is the premier duke of Great Britain (the oldest dukedom in England), the title having been conferred on Sir John Howard in 1483 by his friend, King Richard III.
-The dukedom was originally created in 1397 by Richard II and conferred on Thomas Mowbray; after the Mowbray line died out it was bestowed upon the Howard family.
+Roger very likely built the original motte and bailey castle on the site, probably of earth and timber, making Arundel older than Windsor Castle (only the gatehouse remains today from Roger's time).
+Queen Adeliza of Louvain, the widow of Henry I, was granted the castle and lands as her dowry in 1138.
+Henry II added, circa 1170-circa 1190, other towers and a keep on top of the motte.
+In 1643, during the Civil War, the castle was badly damaged; it was restored by the 8th, 11th, and 15th Dukes in the 18th and 19th centuries.
+The duke of Norfolk is the premier duke of the United Kingdom (the oldest non-royal dukedom in England), the title having been conferred on Sir John Howard in 1483 by his friend, King Richard III.
+The first time the dukedom was created was in 1397, when Richard II conferred the title on Thomas de Mowbray; after the Mowbray line died out it was bestowed upon the Howard family (before this the title was created, for the second time, in 1481 for Richard of Shrewsbury, Duke of York, the second son of Edward IV.
+One of the famous Princes in the Tower, the Duke of York’s titles were declared forfeit by his uncle, Richard III, when he seized the crown and declared the Duke of York [and his brother, Edward V] illegitimate).
 The dukedom carries with it (since 1672) the hereditary office of earl marshal of England.
-This means that the duke is in charge of state ceremonies, such as the coronation and funeral of the sovereign and such occasions as the sovereign declares shall be a state occasion, e.g., the investiture of a prince of Wales and the funeral of Sir Winston Churchill.
+This means that the duke is in charge of state ceremonies, such as the coronation and funeral of the sovereign and such occasions as the sovereign declares shall be a state occasion, e.g., the investiture of a prince of Wales, or a state funeral for a notable like Sir Winston Churchill.
 As earl marshal, the duke is head of the College of Arms, founded in 1484, the official authority on heraldry and genealogy in England and Wales.
 In addition, through his subsidiary title of earl of Arundel, the duke of Norfolk is also the premier earl of England.
-Among the historically famous members of the Howard family are Lord Howard of Effingham, who, with Francis Drake, repelled the Spanish Armada; Henry Howard, Earl of Surrey, one of the founders of English Renaissance poetry; and the 3rd Duke of Norfolk, uncle of Anne Boleyn and Catherine Howard, both of whom became wives of King Henry VIII.
-Queen Victoria came from Osborne House with her husband, Prince Albert, for a three-day visit in December 1846.
+There have been a number of historically famous members of the Howard family, including Lord Howard of Effingham, who, with Francis Drake, repelled the Spanish Armada; Henry Howard, Earl of Surrey, one of the founders of English Renaissance poetry; and the 3rd Duke of Norfolk, uncle of Anne Boleyn and Catherine Howard, both of whom became wives of King Henry VIII.
+Queen Victoria came from Osborne House with her husband, Prince Albert, for a three-day visit in December of 1846.
 In honor of the queen and prince's visit, the 13th Duke commissioned a complete set of gold and white Elizabethan style furniture, including a massive bed, from the fashionable London decorator George Morant.
 The queen's portrait by William Fowler was commissioned by the 13th Duke in 1843.
 During World War II Arundel was taken over (from 1940 until 1945) by the British Army and occupied by British, Canadian, and American troops.
-Arundel Castle is today the home of the 18th Duke and Duchess of Norfolk and their children.
 (We are most grateful to the Arundel Castle Estate and Eileen Wallace for contributing the vast majority of this history of Arundel Castle).

 Chapel & Church: The Fitzalan Chapel was founded in 1380 by Richard, 4th Earl of Arundel, as a collegiate chapel served by secular canons.
-In the late Middle Ages the Chapel was a noted center of music, with a fine choir, for which much early English polyphony was especially composed.
-In the reign of Henry VIII the College was dissolved as part of the Dissolution of the Monasteries, with the result that the Chapel and other buildings were returned to the family, where they have remained the private property of the earls of Arundel and the dukes of Norfolk ever since.
-In 1643 the Chapel was badly damaged in the Civil War, and in 1782 the original carved timber roof was destroyed.
-The Chapel was restored in stages throughout the 19th century, with the 14th Duke adding the Mausoleum on the south side to the designs of Matthew Ellison Hadfield, and the 15th Duke undertaking a major restoration in 1886 to the plans of Charles Buckler.
+In the late Middle Ages the chapel was a noted center of music, with a fine choir, for which much early English polyphony was especially composed.
+In the reign of Henry VIII the college was dissolved as part of the Dissolution of the Monasteries, with the result that the chapel and other buildings were returned to the family, where they have remained the private property of the earls of Arundel and the dukes of Norfolk ever since.
+In 1643 the chapel was badly damaged in the Civil War, and, in 1782, the original carved timber roof was destroyed.
+The Fitzalan Chapel was restored in stages throughout the 19th century, with the 14th Duke adding the mausoleum on the south side to the designs of Matthew Ellison Hadfield, and the 15th Duke undertaking a major restoration in 1886 to the plans of Charles Buckler.
 In 1879, in an action heard before Lord Chief Justice Coleridge, it was determined that the Fitzalan Chapel did not form part of the parish church, but was an independent ecclesiastical structure.
-Thus, the Chapel remained Catholic, an unusual, if not unique, anomaly in England.
-The Chapel is still used as the burial place of the dukes of Norfolk, and a number of masses are said at the Chapel each year for dukes' souls, in accordance with the intention of the founder.
+Thus, the chapel remained Catholic, an unusual, if not unique, anomaly in England.
+The Fitzalan Chapel is still used as the burial place of the dukes of Norfolk, and a number of masses are said at the chapel each year for dukes' souls, in accordance with the intention of the founder.